DISLMcGill/pandas-query-generator/README.md

 synthetic [pandas](https://pandas.pydata.org/) queries for training machine learning models that estimate query execution costs or predict cardinality.

+The binary is called **pqg** and has only been tested on a unix-based system.

 ## Installation

 You can install the query generator using [pip](https://pip.pypa.io/en/stable/installation/), the Python package manager: